 The Classroom Assessment Scoring System, CLASS is an observation tool that rates the quality of teacher interactions.
-CLASS uses a numbered scale of 1-7, seven being the highest.
+CLASS uses a numbered scale of 1-7, with seven being the highest.
 The CLASS is split into three domains that are comprised of 10 dimensions listed below:

-- \Emotional Support-Positive Climate, Negative Climate, Teacher Sensitivity, and Regard for Student Perspectives: This area refers to specific teaching behaviors that help children develop warm, supportive relationships, experience enjoyment and excitement about learning, feel comfortable in the classroom, and experience appropriate levels of autonomy or independence. - \Classroom Organization- Behavior Management, Productivity, Instructional Learning Formats: This area describes specific teaching behaviors that help children develop skills to regulate their own behavior, get the most learning out of each day, and maintain interest in learning activities. - \Instructional Support-Concept Development, Quality of Feedback, and Language Modeling: This area refers to specific teaching behaviors that support children's cognitive and language growth.
+- Emotional Support which includes: Positive Climate, Negative Climate, Teacher Sensitivity, and Regard for Student Perspectives: This area refers to specific teaching behaviors that help children develop warm, supportive relationships, experience enjoyment and excitement about learning, feel comfortable in the classroom, and experience appropriate levels of autonomy or independence. - Classroom Organization which includes: Behavior Management, Productivity, and Instructional Learning Formats: This area describes specific teaching behaviors that help children develop skills to regulate their own behavior, get the most learning out of each day, and maintain interest in learning activities. - Instructional Support which includes: Concept Development, Quality of Feedback, and Language Modeling: This area refers to specific teaching behaviors that support children's cognitive and language growth.

 Infant/Toddler Classroom Assessment Scoring System (CLASS) is a tool used to assess the classroom environment.
 CLASS is age specific, so Infant CLASS is different than Toddler CLASS.
+Currently, only Toddler CLASS is needed in the CCP.
 The highest possible score in CLASS is a 7 in all areas.
 A team of 3 certified observers assess the partner classrooms on a quarterly basis.
-Below are the results of the CLASS assessment for winter and summer 2018-2019.
+Below are the results of the CLASS assessment for Fall 2019.
+Due to COVID and state closing of child care, Winter, Spring and Summer CLASS were not able to be completed.